Come see my front entry refresh with a new front door and a beautiful suburban farmhouse feel!

 Have you started your outdoor planters yet?
 Here in central North Carolina, it’s a wee bit early to be doing any planting, but I’m certainly doing a lot of planning ahead!
 I’ll be spending this upcoming weekend prepping the front porch for spring by tidying up the pine straw beds and giving my front porch and furniture a good cleaning.
 Sadly, I’ll have to repeat much of the cleaning process once the pollen stops falling later in the spring. 🙁

-And here’s our new front door, all decked out for spring.
+And here’s our new stylish front door, all decked out for spring.
 Love!

 To me, farmhouse style doesn’t have to mean fussy or complicated or having a space filled to the brim with chotchkies.
 When it comes to outdoor spaces and landscaping, I much prefer tailored, clean, groomed lines.
 Thus, my choice of just a few planters flanking my front door.

 I found the smaller gray pots at a great price at a local big box home improvement store.
-I love their textured surface.
+What attracted me to these pots the most was their textured surface.
 I want them to quickly fill out and get nice and lush, so I filled them with four impatiens plants instead of just one – three fuchsia and one white with a fuchsia center.

 Especially for spring, a diy seed packet wreath graces the front door.
 Wow – it was so fun and easy to make and most of the supplies came from the dollar store!
 Click HERE for the step by step tutorial.